dieterich-lab/Baltica/docs/setup.md

     `baltica qc config.yml --use-envmodule`
 * with conda enviroments:
     `baltica qc config.yml --use-conda`
+There are alternative to provide the software dependecies to Snakemake workflows.
+Fell free to contact us in case you need it.

 [^1]: If you use Baltica, please also [cite Snakemake](https://bioinformatics.oxfordjournals.org/content/28/19/2520)
 [^2]: If you use Majiq results, please [cite it]( https://elifesciences.org/articles/11752)